-64. This step is aiming at understanding which are the stakeholders that are or are likely to be affected by the undertaking's own operations and upstream and downstream value chain (see chapter 3.5 Role and approach to stakeholder engagement in the materiality assessment) and what their views and interests are (this should be consistent with the disclosures in ESRS SBM-2 Interests and views of stakeholders).
+69. This step is aiming at understanding which are the stakeholders that are or are likely to be affected by the undertaking's own operations and upstream and downstream value chain (see chapter 3.5

+Role and approach to stakeholders in the materiality assessment process) and what their views and interests are (this should be consistent with the disclosures in ESRS SBM-2 Interests and views of stakeholders).
 Based on this, the undertaking can identify its key affected stakeholders.
 To obtain this understanding, the following can be considered:

-- a. the analysis of the existing stakeholder engagement initiatives (for example, those with the communication, investor relations, business management, sales and procurement teams of the undertaking); - b. a mapping of affected stakeholders across the undertaking's activities and business relationships.
-It may be the case that separate groups of stakeholders can be identified per activity, product or service and are to be prioritised for a particular sustainability matter; and - c. the definition of the stage of the materiality assessment process in which the engagement will take place.
-For example, the engagement could be to validate the list of identified material matters.
-Similarly, for impact materiality, the engagement could be focussed on the scale aspect of severity and on time horizons (i.e., short-, medium- or long-term). - 65.
+- a. the analysis of the existing stakeholder engagement initiatives (for example, those with the communication, investor relations, business management, sales and procurement teams of the undertaking); and - b. a mapping of affected stakeholders across the undertaking's activities and business relationships.
+It may be the case that separate groups of affected stakeholders can be identified per activity, product or service and are to be prioritised for a particular sustainability matter (this mapping may be reviewed after Step B as necessary). - 70.
 Chapter 5.4 FAQ on stakeholder engagement provides further guidance on the role of stakeholders.